 Worst Dalek Moment/ The New Dalek Pardigm Emerges/ Victory Of The Daleks

 Okay I know he didn’t write this bit, but still he did approve of the new Dalek design.
-The new design isn’t actually that bad, its just the colours are too bright it makes them seem almost cuddly.
+The new design isn’t actually that bad, its just the colours are too bright, which makes the monsters seem almost cuddly.
 Its a shame as the scene itself the way its written is very good, but the execution is just terrible and for many this is the moment the Daleks ceased to be scary.

 Actually I can just show you some videos instead.